-The wedding of Prince Harry and Meghan Markle at St. George's Chapel, Windsor on May 19, 2018 has put this special church high on many a visitor's curiosity list.
+The wedding of Prince Harry and Meghan Markle at St George's Chapel, Windsor on May 19, 2018, has put this special church high on many a visitor's curiosity lists.
+Now that the prince and his American bride are moving to North America, there is even more interest in the places associated with them in the UK.
 Here is everything you need to know to plan a visit.

-When he marries in what is, in essence, the family chapel, Prince Harry will walk down the aisle of the same church his mother, the late Princess Diana, carried him to be christened.
+When he married in what is, in essence, the family chapel, Prince Harry walked down the aisle of the same church his mother, the late Princess Diana, carried him to be christened.

-- The blessing of the civil marriage of Prince Charles and Camilla Parker-Bowles, now Duchess of Cornwall (a church wedding was ruled out because of their divorces, their very public adultery and public opinion at time)
+- The blessing of the civil marriage of Prince Charles and Camilla Parker Bowles, now Duchess of Cornwall (a church wedding was ruled out because of their divorces, their very public adultery and public opinion at the time)

-- The wedding of Prince Edward, Queen Elizabeth's youngest son, to Sophie Rhys-Jones, now the Duchess of Wessex.
+- The wedding of Prince Edward, Queen Elizabeth's youngest son, to Sophie Rhys-Jones, now the Countess of Wessex.
 Peter Philips, Princess Anne's son, married Autumn Kelly there.

 - The separate funerals of the Duke and Duchess of Windsor (you may know them as Edward and Mrs. Simpson), both persona non-grata in Britain for more than 35 years (the Duchess for nearly 50 years) but accorded the rites of a former king and his consort (Edward's uncrowned reign lasted less than a year before he abdicated to marry divorcee Wallis Simpson).

 Henry VIII and his third wife Jane Seymour, the mother of his only son, rest under the floor of St George's Chapel.
 So does the headless corpse of the doomed King Charles I. For more than 500 years, British Royals (and several of their German cousins) have been hatched, matched and dispatched at St George's, within the walls of Windsor Castle.